seblawson11/seblawson11.github.io/_posts/2025-01-01-annual-review.md

 <br>

 <h3><b>Destination</b></h3>
-The Walk from Borrowdale to Greater Langdale. <i>(Honourable mentions to the Corfu coastline and The Inn at Whitewell) </i>
+The Walk from Borrowdale to Greater Langdale (Skate Pass). <i>(Honourable mentions to the Corfu coastline and The Inn at Whitewell) </i>